 Did you know that having a mind of gratitude can also help your appearance?
 Which would you rather have – worry lines, or laugh lines?

 When you learn how to stay grateful, it may just have an impact on your health.
 With gratitude, you tend to focus on the positive in life.
 Stress focuses on the negative elements.
 It also takes a toll on your cardiovascular system – from heart attacks to strokes.
 Your mental health also suffers.
 Think depression and anxiety, just to start.

 Less stress and more gratitude may not cure cancer, but it definitely can help minimize the bodily stress any illness the body suffers.

 Why not try an experiment?
 On a day when you have gotten up on the wrong side of bed, and things have gone from bad to worse, take a few minutes to reflect.
 What is there in your life, right now, for which you are grateful or could be, if you made an effort?
 (Yes, sometimes that effort can be very difficult!)

 It is hard to find things to carry through the lessons on how to stay grateful when things are scary and not going well.
 But the happier you can make yourself feel, outward circumstances notwithstanding, the more likely you will be to view things from a better perspective.
 It is in this shift of perspective you may find the answers you need.

 When to Write in your Gratitude Journal

 Life gets busy – hectic even.
 So how can we remember to look for things for which to be grateful?
 Much less, actually remember to write them down?
-The easiest way to do that is add it to your routine.
+The easiest way to do that is add it to your daily routine.
 While you are drinking your first cup of coffee, pull out your Gratitude Journal and read over what you have written.
 Take a moment to think of anything you can add.